Khaledgarbaya/hxSDL/README.md

 SDL haxe bridge built on top of duell environment, this is not by any mean a ready to use library it is still an experiment.

-The code is Extracted fromr lime
+The code is Extracted from lime https://github.com/openfl/lime

 # Release Log